asciimoo/coa/README.md

 Coa is a local CI tool which can be easily integrated to any project to automatically act on code changes.
-With Coa you can easily run automated code linters, build tools, tests or any custom project related scripts when your code changes.
+With Coa you can run automated code linters, build tools, tests or any custom project related scripts when your code changes.

 ![Coa screencast](docs/images/screencast.gif)